Reserve Matching with Thresholds

-an \textbf{even alternating chain in $\mu$} if \\ (1) either patient $i_0$ is unmatched under $\mu$, or $i_0 = i_m$ in which case it is a cycle;\footnote{Note that it could be that $i_0 = i_m$, in which case it is a cycle rather than a chain.
+For a given matching $\mu$, we call an ordered tuple of alternating patients and categories $(p_0, c_1, p_1, c_2, p_2, \cdots, c_m, p_m)$ a \textbf{patient-initiated even alternating chain in $\mu$} if \\ (1) either patient $p_0$ is unmatched under $\mu$, or $p_0 = p_m$ in which case it is a cycle;\footnote{Note that it could be that $p_0 = p_m$, in which case it is a cycle rather than a chain.
 However, for our purposes, it does not make a difference and we will not distinguish between them.
-Therefore, we still call it an alternating chain, even if it is in fact a cycle.} \\ (2) for every $1 \leq k \leq m$, patient $i_{k-1}$ is eligible for category $c_{k}$, that is $i_{k-1} \in \E_{c_k}$; \\ (3) for every $1 \leq k \leq m$, patient $i_k$ is assigned a vaccine from category $c_k$, that is $\mu(i_k) = c_k$.
+Therefore, we still call it an alternating chain, even if it is in fact a cycle.} \\ (2) for every $1 \leq k \leq m$, patient $p_{k-1}$ is eligible for category $c_{k}$, that is $p_{k-1} \in \E_{c_k}$; \\ (3) for every $1 \leq k \leq m$, patient $p_k$ is assigned a vaccine from category $c_k$, that is $\mu(p_k) = c_k$.

-Given an even alternating chain $(i_0, c_1, i_1, c_2, i_2, \cdots, c_m, i_m),$ we define the operation of \textbf{augmenting the chain in $\mu$} by creating a new matching $\mu'$ that differs from $\mu$ as follows: \\ (1) patient $i_m$ is unmatched under $\mu'$ if $i_0 \neq i_m$, \\ (2) for any $1 \leq k \leq m$, patient $i_{k-1}$ is assigned a vaccine from category $c_k$, that is $\mu'(i_k) = c_k$.
+Given an even alternating chain $(p_0, c_1, p_1, c_2, p_2, \cdots, c_m, p_m),$ we define the operation of \textbf{augmenting the chain in $\mu$} by creating a new matching $\mu'$ that differs from $\mu$ as follows: \\ (1) patient $p_m$ is unmatched under $\mu'$ if $p_0 \neq p_m$, \\ (2) for any $1 \leq k \leq m$, patient $p_{k-1}$ is assigned a vaccine from category $c_k$, that is $\mu'(p_{k-1}) = c_k$.